Madhukar Dhumal

-Madhukar Dhumal is an Indian Shehnai Player, Composer and freelance Musician.

-He is a disciple of Guni Gandharva Pandit Laxmanprasad Jaipurwale and Pandit Rajaram Sukhla.He is part of many other bands and has performed with various artists around the world.
-Majorly performed for Bollywood industry with all known Music directors.
+Madhukar Dhumal is an Indian shehnai player, composer, and freelance musician.
+He is a disciple of Guni Gandharva Pandit Laxmanprasad Jaipurwale and Pandit Rajaram Sukhla.
+Madhukar plays in many other bands, performing with various artists worldwide and for Bollywood with many music directors.

 Early life

-Shri.
-Madhukar Tukaram Dhumal was born to Late.
-Tukaram and Chandrabai Dhumal born in Satara, Maharashtra.
-Both his parents were musicians.
-He started learning Shehnai at an early age from his father.
+Madhukar Tukaram Dhumal was born to the musicians Tukaram and Chandrabai Dhumal in Satara, Maharashtra.
+His father taught him shehnai when he was young.

 Career

-Shri.
-Madhukar Dhumal is a promising and talented Shehnai player, who is the son & disciple of the eminent Shehnai player late Shri Tukaramji Dhumal.
-After the Initial period of learning and training from his father, Shri Madhukar attained proficiency in the Hindustani Classical Music, Ragdhari style of Jaipur Gharana as well as Banaras Gharana and its nuances under intensive and able teachings from the great maestro Guni Gandharava Pandit Laxmanprasad Jaipurwale and Pandit Rajaram Shukla, the gifted Guru, Composer and performer of great virtuosity.
+Madhukar is a shehnai player with proficiency in Hindustani Classical Music, Ragdhari style of Jaipur Gharana, and Banaras Gharana under intensive teachings from Guni Gandharava Pandit Laxmanprasad Jaipurwale and Pandit Rajaram Shukla, a composer and performer.
+Madhukar is a master of Khayal Gayaki and Tatkari.

-Shri.
-Madhukar with arduous training and dedicated perseverance has mastered in both Khayal Gayaki and Tatkari and equally well under the tutelage of the great maestros of Hindustani Classical Music, cited above.

-Shri Madhukar's renditions in many music concerts of repute throughout the country have received accolades and appreciations from the connoisseurs to the lay music lovers, media and the press, unfailingly time and again.
+Madhukar's renditions in music concerts throughout India have received accolades from the press.

-Shri Madhukar is a graded artist (B-high) of All India Radio and his renditions are regularly broadcast by AIR and doordarshan.
+Madhukar is a graded artist (B-high) of All India Radio and his renditions are regularly broadcast by AIR and doordarshan.

-He has rendered Music for many Eminent music directors of the film, industry, T.V. serials etc. His performances are aired by channels like Sony Entertainment Television and others.
+He has rendered music for many music directors of film, industry, and TV serials.
+His performances have been aired by Sony Entertainment Television.

-Shri Madhukar is a gifted, talented and promising Shehnai player with an enchanting and mesmerising music in his Shehnai renditions.
-Shri Madhukar has the potential to captivate music lovers and connoisseurs for years to come with great milestones and soul stirring evocative music full of melody, aesthetics and pure music.

-He has played for many Bollywood movies with well known Music Directors like Laxmikant–Pyarelal for Saudagar 1991, Rajesh Roshan for Koyla, A. R. Rahman for Swades, Lagaan, Ismail Darbar for Devdas, Hum Dil De Chuke Sanam, M. M. Keeravani for Paheli, Anu Malik for Refugee, Amit Trivedi for Dev D, Ram Sampath for Fukrey, pritam chakraborty for Action Replayy.
+He has played for many Bollywood movies with well-known music directors Laxmikant–Pyarelal for Saudagar 1991, Rajesh Roshan for Koyla, A. R. Rahman for Swades, Lagaan, Ismail Darbar for Devdas, Hum Dil De Chuke Sanam, M. M. Keeravani for Paheli, Anu Malik for Refugee, Amit Trivedi for Dev D, Ram Sampath for Fukrey, pritam chakraborty for Action Replayy.